electricimp/Usb/docs/HIDDriverGuide.md

 The USB HID class requires that every device describes how it will communicate with the host device in order to accurately predict and define all current and future human interface devices.
-During enumeration the device describes how its reports are to be structured so that the host device can properly prepare to receive this information.
+During enumeration, the device describes how its reports are to be structured so that the host device can properly prepare to receive this information.